 Replica Art Deco chandelier

-A large 3 metre tall Art Deco chandelier designed by Georges Chevalier was the centrepiece light fixture in the Baccarat/Christofle pavilion at the 1925 "Exposition Internationale des Arts Decoratifs et Industriels Modernes" in Paris. (see below) More information about the original chandelier can be found here.
+A large 3 metre tall Art Deco chandelier designed by Georges Chevalier was the centrepiece light fixture in the Baccarat/Christofle pavilion at the 1925 "Exposition Internationale des Arts Decoratifs et Industriels Modernes" in Paris. (see below) More information about the original chandelier gives some of its history

 The Art Deco chandelier was sold after the exhibition and sent to Australia where it was installed in the foyer of the Regent Theatre in George street, Sydney (see photo below).
 The Regent opened in 1926 and was demolished in 1990.